This is a short comparison between ink! and CosmWasm meant to onboard developers coming from the Cosmos ecosystem.

 cargo-contract

-is developed by Parity specifically for building, testing, and deploying
+is developed specifically for building, testing, and deploying

 ink! contracts.